 What do I need to know about nonsuicidal self-injury?

 Nonsuicidal self-injury (NSSI) is also known as self-mutilation.
 NSSI means causing harm to yourself without wanting to commit suicide.
 Your child may use the behavior as a way to relieve stress, emotional pain, or to gain attention.
-He may use it to avoid unwanted feelings or to rebel.
+He or she may use it to avoid unwanted feelings or to rebel.
 NSSI may occur with a mental health condition, such as depression or psychosis.
 NSSI usually begins during puberty and may last into adulthood.
 Some adolescents grow out of the behaviors.
 Some may develop Borderline Personality Disorder as adults.
 Some may eventually attempt suicide.

 What increases the risk for NSSI?

-- Negative feelings or thoughts about himself
+- Negative feelings or thoughts about himself or herself

 - Anxiety or guilt, low self-esteem, or long-term illness